How to reduce the search space of Entity Resolution: with Blocking or Nearest Neighbor search?: Quantitative Analysis

-As regards the similarity join algorithms, we observe a balance between $\epsilon$- and \textsf{kNN-Join}, as each method achieves the top precision in half the datasets.
-Yet, the \textsf{kNN-Join} lies very close to $\epsilon$-\textsf{Join} in the cases where the latter is the top performer, but not vice versa: the average deviation from the maximum $PQ$ amounts to 49.7\% and 9.3\% for the $\epsilon$- and the \textsf{kNN-Join}, respectively. \textsf{DkNN-Join} exhibits a robust, high performance that remains very close to \textsf{kNN-Join} in all datasets, but $D_{b8}$ (where it fails to reach the target recall), outperforming $\epsilon$-\textsf{Join} over $D_{b2}$ and $D_{b3}$.
-These settings verify that \textit{the cardinality thresholds are superior to the similarity ones}.
+Among the sparse NN methods, there is a balance between $\epsilon$-\textsf{Join} and \textsf{kNNJ}, as each method achieves the top precision in half the datasets.
+Yet, \textsf{kNNJ} lies very close to $\epsilon$-\textsf{Join} in the cases where the latter is the top performer, but not vice versa: as a result, its average ranking position (4.5) is much higher than that of $\epsilon$-\textsf{Join} (5.5). \textsf{DkNN} exhibits a robust, high performance that remains very close to \textsf{kNNJ} in all datasets, except $D_{b8}$, where it fails to reach the target recall.
+Note that \textsf{DkNN} outperforms $\epsilon$-\textsf{Join} over $D_{b2}$ and $D_{b3}$.
+These settings verify that \textit{the cardinality thresholds are superior to the similarity ones, regardless of the schema settings}.

-Note that the schema-based settings also include the \underline{edit-based} \underline{join}.
-For brevity, though, we do not report its performance in Table \ref{tb:results}.
-The reason is that its recall is extremely low, fluctuating between 0.011 ($D_{b1}$) and 0.382 ($D_{b8}$).
-The only exceptions are $D_{b4}$ and $D_{b9}$, where its $PC$ raises up to 0.978 and 0.933, respectively.
-This should be attributed to the almost identical values shared by the duplicate entities for the selected attribute names, unlike the rest of the datasets, where duplicate entities have significant differences, typically at the level of entire tokens.
-The corresponding precision is very high, but significantly lower than that of $\epsilon$- and kNN-Join, amounting to 0.728 and 0.331.
-This means that \textit{the edit-based join consistently underperforms the other forms of joins and given its limited scope, is inappropriate for filtering}.

-Regarding the NN methods, we observe that similarity-based methods, i.e., the LSH variants, consistently outperform the rest of the fine-tuned methods, which leverage cardinality thresholds. \textsf{MH-LSH} actually does not scale to $D_{b9}$, due to very large set of candidates it produces, which do not fit into the available memory.
-We also notice that \textsf{FAISS} and \textsf{SCANN}, which exhibit practically identical performance, outperform \textsf{DeepBlocker} in four datasets.
-Their average distance from the maximum $PQ$ amounts to 21\%, while for \textsf{DeepBlocker} raises to 25.1\%.
-Its default configuration, \textsf{DDB}, exhibits low precision, merely outperforming \textsf{MH-LSH}.
+Regarding the dense NN methods, the similarity-based ones, i.e., the LSH variants, consistently underperform the cardinality-based ones. \textsf{MH-LSH} actually does not scale to $D_{b9}$, due to very large set of candidates it produces. \textsf{FAISS} and \textsf{SCANN} exhibit practically identical performance, outperforming \textsf{DeepBlocker} in four datasets.
+As a result, they achieve a slightly higher average ranking position (7.2 vs 7.7).
+The baseline method \textsf{DDB} exhibits low precision, merely outperforming \textsf{MH-LSH}.

-With respect to the run-time, we observe the same patterns as in the schema-agnostic settings. $RT$ has significantly improved in most cases, especially for the largest datasets, due to the lower vocabulary size and character length.
-Thus, all methods are capable of processing all datasets in less than 1 second (few seconds for $D_{b9}$).
-Yet, \textsf{DeepBlocker} and \textsf{DDB} typically remain a whole order of magnitude slower than all other methods, due to the inelastic computational cost of creating a labelled dataset and using it to train the neural-based tuple embedding module.